oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/monitoring-with-prometheus-lab.md

 ## Task 4 accessing Prometheus
 Let's go to the service web page

-  1. In your web browser open up (replace <External IP> with the IP for your Load balancer - you may have to accept it as an unsafe page due to using a self-signed root certificate.
+  1. In your web browser open up the following link (replace <External IP> with the IP for your Load balancer) - you may have to accept it as an unsafe page due to using a self-signed root certificate.

   - `https://prometheus.monitoring.<External IP>.nip.io`